 From U.S.C.G.
 Rule 30:

-Drawing from this rule, paddlers setting anchor in or near "a narrow channel, fairway or where other vessels normally navigate" are required to mount a light meeting U.S.C.G. certification for the "all-around" light as prescribed in Rule 30(a) and (b).
+Drawing from this rule, paddlers setting anchor in or near "a narrow channel, fairway or where other vessels normally navigate" are required to mount a light meeting U.S.C.G. certification for the "all-round" light as defined in Rule 30(a) and (b).

 We recommend meeting and exceeding regulatory requirements, considering the following factors: